dznes/totvs-connector-ecommerce-prisma/README.md

 - [X] Add clients backup.
 - [X] Add orders backup.
 - [X] Add orders with skus backup.
+- [ ] Create client and push it into TOTVS MODA API.
+- [ ] Create order and push it into TOTVS MODA API.
+- [ ] Add JWT and role-based authentication to access private routes.

+### Scheduller using Google Console
 - [ ] Add update for product details in database every 1 minute updates from TOTVS.
 - [ ] Add update for product balance in database every 1 minute updates from TOTVS.
 - [ ] Add update for product prices and cost in database every 1 minute updates from TOTVS.